0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### What is a reader node

-A reader node can read the blockchain state, it does not require a [stake](../pbc-fundamentals/dictionary.md#stakestaking).
+A reader node can read the blockchain state and it does not require a [stake](../pbc-fundamentals/dictionary.md#stakestaking).
 You can upgrade from reader to a baker node and from there to a node running any node service.
 The reader gives you access to information about accounts, contracts and specific blocks.
 If you are developing a dApp